itsmoosh/g3m3/readme_input.md

-vy_wind2 - final y velocity in sim units for stellar wind for this exec vz_wind1 - initial z velocity in sim units for stellar wind for this exec vz_wind2 - final z velocity in sim units for stellar wind for this exec alfx_wind1 - initial x alfven speed in sim units for stellar wind for this exec (sets IMF x) alfx_wind2 - final x alfven speed in sim units for stellar wind for this exec (sets IMF x) alfy_wind1 - initial y alfven speed in sim units for stellar wind for this exec (sets IMF y) alfy_wind2 - final y alfven speed in sim units for stellar wind for this exec (sets IMF y) alfz_wind1 - initial z alfven speed in sim units for stellar wind for this exec (sets IMF z) alfz_wind2 - final z alfven speed in sim units for stellar wind for this exec (sets IMF z) den_wind1 - initial  solar wind density in sim units for this exec den_wind2 - final  solar wind density in sim units for this exec reynolds - ion skin depths per grid point (start high = ideal MHD-ish, decr.
+vy_wind2 - final y velocity in sim units for stellar wind for this exec vz_wind1 - initial z velocity in sim units for stellar wind for this exec vz_wind2 - final z velocity in sim units for stellar wind for this exec bx_wind1 - initial Bx in nT for stellar wind for this exec (sets IMF x) bx_wind2 - final Bx in nT for stellar wind for this exec (sets IMF x) by_wind1 - initial By in nT for stellar wind for this exec (sets IMF y) by_wind2 - final By in nT for stellar wind for this exec (sets IMF y) bz_wind1 - initial Bz in nT for stellar wind for this exec (sets IMF z) bz_wind2 - final Bz in nT for stellar wind for this exec (sets IMF z) den_wind1 - initial solar wind density in sim units for this exec den_wind2 - final solar wind density in sim units for this exec reynolds - ion skin depths per grid point (start high = ideal MHD-ish, decr.
 4 realism) resist - ionospheric resistance scaling (the only ionospheric parameter we set) o_conc - fraction of ‘oxygen’ species in solar wind (ratio of n_o to n_prot)